NeonilaH/HTML-CSS/README.md

 ***

 ### Task 4
-It is necessary to make the same appearance as in the picture of task 1.
+It is necessary to make the same layout as in the picture of task 1.
 Use such properties as width, height, background-color, margin, border (or outline).

 ***

 ### Task 5
-It is necessary to make the same appearance as in the picture of task 2.
+It is necessary to make the same layout as in the picture of task 2.
 Use such properties as width, height, background-color, margin, border, padding.

 ***